-Subliminal Hypnosis might be an impressive sound bite but what the hell does it mean?
+Subliminal Hypnosis might be an impressive sound bite but what the ‘kasam’ does it mean?
 What’s the difference between subliminal hypnosis, meditation and self hypnosis?
 Can be a bit confusing— can’t it?

 Taken literally, Subliminal Hypnosis would essentially be covert hypnosis?
 Just like subliminal, covert hypnosis has some heavy baggage its carrying around.
 Plus, it’s not what Subliminal Hypnosis is generally taken mean.